 In most cases at least one or more of the following are necessary for us to generate a quote:

 - Hospital Records

 How long does it take?

-While we can work with any deadline, a typical timeframe would be one to four (1 – 4) weeks from retainer payment and quote approval.
+While we can work with any deadline, a typical timeframe would be six to eight (6 – 8) weeks from retainer payment and quote approval.
 Work cannot commence without a paid retainer and signed contract agreement.
-Quotes are written within one to five (1 – 5) days from the time we receive your case information.
+Quotes are written within two (2) weeks from the time we receive your case information.
 Please notify us of any specific deadline issues.